PedroCo3lho/lightining_node_api/README.md

 - Type more the code;
 - Handle better the possible errors;
 - Containerize the solution;
-- Implement better concurrency with diesel_async;
+- Implement better concurrency with diesel_async and tokio::join;
 - Create tests to measure the performance, errors and security;
+- Add a telemetry feature for application monitoring.

 ## What do you think is the weakest part of your project?
+The concurrency part

 ## Is there any other information you’d like us to know?